 - Cut the top off a whole head of garlic (discard the top).1 head garlic

-- Place the garlic head onto a piece of tin foil and top with olive oil and some salt (a large pinch of salt).½ tablespoon olive oil, 1 pinch salt
+- Place the garlic head onto a piece of tin foil and top with olive oil and some salt (a large pinch of salt).½ tablespoon olive oil, pinch of salt

 - Wrap tightly in foil, then place onto a baking tray/ baking dish and into your preheated oven.